prashant-singh/prashant-singh.github.io/_posts/2016-08-11-Random-prize-selector.md

 ![Screenshot 2](https://raw.githubusercontent.com/prashant-singh/prashant-singh.github.io/master/img/image01.png)

- you can see the result that the most selected prize was the prize number 2 and the least was the prize 4 and other prizes as their frequencies
+You can see the result that the most selected prize was the prize number 2 and the least was the prize 4 and other prizes as their frequencies.

- So this was not suppose to be a long tutorial of something so much important but this can help some of you if you ever need to implement this.
+ So this was not suppose to be a long tutorial of something so much important, but this can help some of you if you ever need to implement this.